NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/Impulse Control.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

 The magical impulse control upgrade attaches the wheelchair to your fingers or nerve impulses, making it accessible for those with mobility restrictions or other health conditions.
-You still can't move the wheelchair if you're physically or magically prevented from doing so, such as by being [[Conditions/Grabbed|Grabbed]] or magically [[Conditions/Paralyzed|Paralyzed]].
+You still can't move the wheelchair if you're physically or magically prevented from doing so, such as by being [[Grabbed|Grabbed]] or magically [[Paralyzed|Paralyzed]].

 *Source: Pathfinder Lost Omens The Grand Bazaar*
 *OGL*